julian776/Command-Line-Task-Manager/README.md

 1. **ls** - List Tasks

    Use the `ls` command to list all your tasks.
-This command does not receive any options.
+The ls command by default lists uncompleted tasks.
+To list all tasks, including completed tasks, use the `--filter=all` flag.

    Example:
    ```